 - Typical suburban home without pets: Change every 90 days

 - Add a dog or cat: Change every 60 days

 - Multiple pets or have allergies: Change every 30-45 days

 How To Remember To Change Air Filters

 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
 When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
-Plus, your email subscription preferences let’s you set a reminder to change your your city area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.
+Plus, your email subscription preferences let’s you set a reminder to change your area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.